M0ller/Git-Guide/Git&Github.md

 ```
   git reset  -- hard <hashcode>
   ```
-This will unstage all “git added files” and commits and remove everything back to that point in time.
+This will onstage all “git added files” and commits and remove everything back to that point in time.

 [Return to Top](#git-and-github-summary)
 ## See last changes/history